Hellcat-powered 2018 Jeep Grand Cherokee Trackhawk arrives with 707 horsepower

 Worried about handing the keys to your Trackhawk over to a valet?
 Like most high-performance vehicles these days, there's a valet mode which limits nearly everything.
 From power to modified shift points, the Trackhawk basically turns into a V-6-level Grand Cherokee.

-While towing not its main mission in life, the Trackhawk is capable of lugging up to 7,200 pounds.
+While towing's not its main mission in life, the Trackhawk is capable of lugging up to 7,200 pounds.
 For those keeping track, that's exactly the same as the Grand Cherokee SRT and the regular Grand Cherokee with its optional 5.7-liter Hemi V-8 engine.

 CHECK OUT: Here’s one last teasing look at the Demon before its big reveal